Mikkomario/Utopia-Scala/Flow/README.md

 Hints and advice to help you get started and to get most out of Utopia Flow

 ### What you should know before using Flow
-When you use **Flow** or its sub-modules, you want to call `utopia.flow.generic.model.mutable.DataType.setup()` at the beginning or your App.

 When you wish to instantiate typeless values, please enable implicit value conversions by adding `import utopia.flow.generic.casting.ValueConversions._`